-Bounding $M_T$ is standard and by \pref{lem:mixloss} we have $M_T \leq \Lest_{T,*} + \log k / \eta_T$.
-For the second term in the regret decomposition we prove the following lemma, which heavily relies on our definition of $\querybef(\pred_t,\dist_t)$ and the form of our estimated losses.
-The rest of the proof follows from the definition of $\eta_t$. \footnote{ The attentive reader familiar with OMD/FTRL might have realized that the proof deviates from the usual proofs.
+where $m_t := -\eta_t^{-1}\log \inner{\dist_t, e^{-\eta_t\ellest_t}}$ is the mix loss and $\Lest_{T,*} := \min_i \Lest_{T,i}$.
+Bounding the first part is standard and by \pref{lem:mixloss}, it is at most $\log k / \eta_T$.
+For the second term in the regret decomposition, we show in \pref{lem:mixinggap} that the $t$\textsuperscript{th} term in the sum is bounded by $\eta_t$.
+Our proof of this lemma heavily relies on how we defined $\querybef(\pred_t,\dist_t)$ and the form of our estimated losses.
+Plugging in $\eta_t = \sqrt{\log k / 2t}$ finishes the proof. \footnote{ The attentive reader familiar with OMD/FTRL might have realized that the proof deviates from the usual proof methods.
 In a nutshell, if we consider a general regularizer, following the usual proofs, one has to bound the stability of the algorithm, which boils down to bounding $\nrm{\ellest_t}_{t,*}^2$ by a constant, where $\|\cdot\|_t$ is the local norm at round $t$ induced by the inverse Hessian of the regularizer.
-As $\ellest_t \in [0, 1/\eta_t]$, it can scale up to $O(\sqrt{T})$ and there is no trivial way to bound the norm, as the norms are equivalent in $\Rbb^k$.} \end{proof} \begin{lemma} For any $\eta > 0$ it holds that
+As $\ellest_t \in [0, 1/\eta_t]$, it can scale up to $O(\sqrt{T})$ and there is no trivial way to bound the norm, as the norms are equivalent in $\Rbb^k$.} \end{proof}

-\end{lemma} \begin{proof} If the predictions are all the same, there is nothing to prove, as $\ellest_t \equiv 0$ and the expectation vanishes.